Rishthegreat/Notes/School/Roaring 20s.md

 	- This also led to organized crime
 		- Gangs
 		- Some of them also became popular because they were seen as anti-heroes such as Al Capone
+- After the Great Depression struck, there was a lot of support for repealing Prohibition